Our Equine Staff

 Jackie

 Born in 2007, this beautiful black 15.3 hand tall Percheron/Standardbred mare is a “Jackie of all trades.''
 Before Jackie joined the herd in October of 2015, she worked in an Amish carriage operation near Lancaster, PA.
 Big and very strong, she effortlessly pulls the wheelchair-accessible Thornlea wagon in our driving program.
 Jackie is also a dependable, smooth-gaited horse for our mounted programs.
-She excels in driving lessons and in mounted lessons, where she accommodates our larger riders.
+She excels in driving lessons and in mounted lessons.

 Jackie was purchased through grants from The Stabler Foundation and Just Born.